Salem-1/WebServe-42_Abu_Dhabi/documentation/webserve.md

 htons, htonl, ntohs, ntohl,:\
-Convert bytes bettween network byte order to host byte order
+Convert bytes bettween network byte order to host byte order Why do we need this?
+    Because chips can differ some has littele endian like Intel chips, other can have big endian like motorolla, so the those functions saves you the hassle of the conversions

      uint16_t
      htons(uint16_t hostshort); // host to network short